maluyckx/Network_Attacks/README.md

 ### Validation of the attack

-As explained earlier, the scan displays all the ports that are on the topology except for the NTP port.
+As explained earlier, the scan displays all the ports that are on the topology :
 ```
 root@mininet-vm:~# python3 attacks/network_port_scan/main.py
 Scanning host: 10.12.0.10